pittssp/DataScience-Scratch/README.md

 # DataScience-Scratch
 ---
-Personal DataScience Work and projects

-Scratch work to display previous and current projects related to data science.
+Personal DataScience Work and projects to display previous and current projects related to data science and machine learning.

 Work inclues topics on...
 - NLP